 - Not work at the same time as they have a class.
 Students must provide their class schedule to employers, and employers have an obligation to avoid scheduling conflicts.

-While the programs are similar, they have some different logistics and require different paperwork.
+While the state and federal programs are similar, they have some different logistics and require different paperwork.
 To figure out which program is the best fit for you, contact one of our Work-Study Coordinators at 425.564.2279.

 The job must meet the following guidelines: